IsauraRReinhold/Proyecto-trascriptoma_flores/README.md

 **Quality control steps**

-In order to check the high quality of sequences I do the next steps
+In order to check the high quality of sequences I do the next steps.

 1. Run fastQC 0.11

-2. Then i check the results
+2. Then I check the results

-3. Also trimm the adapters
+3. Trimm the adapters

 4. And the poor quality bases